Jimmy Hoffa: In film and fiction

-In the 1978 film F.I.S.T., Sylvester Stallone plays Johnny Kovak, a character based on Hoffa.
-In the 1983 television miniseries Blood Feud, Hoffa is portrayed by Robert Blake.
-In the 1984 television film The Jesse Owens Story, Hoffa is portrayed by Tom Bosley.
+In the film F.I.S.T.
+(1978), Sylvester Stallone plays Johnny Kovak, a character based on Hoffa.

-In the 1984 Sergio Leone film Once Upon a Time in America syndicalist James Conway O'Donnell's character, played by Treat Williams, is inspired by Hoffa.
-In the 1985 television miniseries Robert Kennedy and His Times, Hoffa is portrayed by Trey Wilson.
-In the 1992 film Hoffa, Hoffa is portrayed by Jack Nicholson.
-Hoffa is portrayed by Thomas Wagner in the 1993 television film Marilyn & Bobby: Her Final Affair.
+In the Sergio Leone film Once Upon a Time in America (1984), Treat Williams' character, syndicalist James Conway O'Donnell, was inspired by Hoffa.

+In the parody film Naked Gun 33 1/3: The Final Insult (1994), a file folder labeled "Location of Jimmy Hoffa's body" is prominently displayed in a cabinet during the sperm bank and fertility clinic scene.

+"Don't Tug on Superman's Cape", sixth episode of the third season of Lois & Clark: The New Adventures of Superman (1995), features a wealthy couple collecting unique objects.
+Among them is a concrete block with a hand sticking out.
+They claim it to be Jimmy Hoffa's body.

 Author James Ellroy features a fictional historical version of Hoffa in the Underworld USA Trilogy novels as an important secondary character, most prominently in the novels American Tabloid (1995) and The Cold Six Thousand (2001).

-In the 2003 comedy film Bruce Almighty, the titular character uses powers endowed by God to manifest Hoffa's body in order to procure a story interesting enough to reclaim his career in the news industry.
+In the comedy film Bruce Almighty (2003), the titular character uses powers endowed by God to manifest Hoffa's body in order to procure a story interesting enough to reclaim his career in the news industry.

-In the 2019 Martin Scorsese film The Irishman, which adapts the book I Heard You Paint Houses, Hoffa is portrayed by Al Pacino.
-Pacino was nominated for the Academy Award for Best Supporting Actor for his performance.